willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

   * tests -- many of which had bad test data so who knows what they were really testing

-  Naive handling of minidump stackwalker output which meant that any changes in the stackwalker output were predominantly unnoticed and there was no indication as to whether changed output created issues in the system.
+  Naive handling of minidump stackwalker output meant that any changes in the stackwalker output were predominantly unnoticed, and there was no indication as to whether changed output created issues in the system.

   Further, since it was all over the place, there were no guarantees for data